|Home>||IIot & Smart Technology||>Connectivity||>Port connectivity|

 16 April 2018

-Leader in Kinetic Mesh networks, Rajant Corporation, used the the Container Terminal Automation Conference 2018 to highlight push its mission-critical connectivity capabilities to control moving port assets and drive autonomous applications.
+Leader in Kinetic Mesh networks, Rajant Corporation, used the Container Terminal Automation Conference 2018 to highlight its mission-critical connectivity capabilities to control moving port assets and drive autonomous applications.

 Schena explained how, while many are realising the importance of selecting wireless over fixed networks, traditional Wi-Fi networks and LTE suffer from limitations and connectivity challenges which can create several risks.
 In the event of loss of communication, even for a few microseconds, data sent from personnel or port equipment would be at best delayed, but often completely lost.